Recent press reports about the health risks of the ‘sedentary’ lives led by office workers has brought the issue of employee well-being to the fore.

 The company culture can make or break a well-being initiative.
 The most innovative and well-meaning programme will fall flat if senior management don’t think it’s important and if line managers are likely to resist any moves to improve flexible working, reduce stress, or encourage people to take proper breaks.
 Ask yourself whether your existing culture will support well-being programmes or get in the way.
 Test the water to see what kind of appetite there is among staff for well-being initiatives.
-Look closely at absence levels too.
+Use the reports in HR systems to look closely at absence levels too.
 Do you have an issue with short term absence?
 Are you collecting and analysing absence data so you can track the key causes of absence and identify any trends?
 Putting the groundwork in beforehand will help ensure whatever measures you put in place will be both relevant and effective.

 Involve people from the start

 Employees are much more likely to engage enthusiastically with well-being initiatives if they feel they have been part of developing them.
 Try using focus groups to find out what kind of initiatives people would welcome.
 Is there likely to be enthusiasm for lunchtime exercise or relaxation classes?
 Do people actively want information or advice on areas like diet, smoking cessation, or alcohol use – or will they regard that as ‘interference’?
 It’s important to ask the questions to make sure you are not wasting time providing benefits or activities that people actually don’t want.
 The answers may surprise you.
 Gym membership, for example, is often provided as part of employee benefits programmes – but in fact research has shown that it has the lowest average take-up when compared to other benefits such as pensions provision, private medical insurance, and the ability to improve work-life balance by buying and selling holiday.